Doctors usually detect it between the ages of 3 to 6 months, but there may be no signs at the beginning. It can be diagnosed until three years old.

 History of the disease in a baby

-A baby was born without complications during her pregnancy, a month later the mother notes that her baby’s eyes were crying and she did not like the high lights, she noticed that sometimes it seemed that her baby would close her eyes.
-The baby’s pediatrician noticed that his cornea appeared cloudy and he was referred to an ophthalmologist.
+A baby was born without complications during her pregnancy; a month later, the mother noted that her baby’s eyes were crying and she did not like the high lights; she noticed that sometimes it seemed that her baby would close her eyes.
+The baby’s pediatrician noticed that his cornea appeared cloudy, and he was referred to an ophthalmologist.

 The Exam in the Baby

-The ophthalmologist detected a high pressure inside the eye, the diameter of the cornea increased fifteen millimeters and microcystic edema with Haab striae.
+The ophthalmologist detected a high pressure inside the eye, the diameter of the cornea increased by fifteen millimeters, and microcystic edema with Haab striae.
 On examination, the child’s optic nerve heads appeared normal.